NbAiLab/notram/guides/models.md

 ## T6 BERT Norwegian Cased
 Following the same principle and training schedule as T4.
 However, this time we are using the Huggingface tokenizer for creating the dataset.

+The POD-version is a bit simplified, where step 1 and 2 is together and a decaying learning rate.
 The trained POD-version of the model is available here.
 Here the batch sizes are 32k and 5120: gs://notram-west4-a/notram_v2/pretrain/runs/run_2021-04-03_06-25-01_581252_T6POD_BERT_base_norwegian_cased_decay/pretrained/bert_model.ckpt-5

 ## T7 BERT Norwegian Uncased